smartdevicelink/sdl_core_ci/README.md

  - sdl_atf feature branch and repository (master by default)
  - sdl_atf_test_scripts feature branch and repository. (master by default)
  - Feature test set (optional)
- - Additional info : evoluiton proposal, links to issues, etc ...
+ - Additional info : evolution proposal, links to issues, etc ...

 After job execution will be created a view with the following checks:
  1. SDL build with unit tests on 3 policy flows (triggers: push, nightly)